Decode South African Driver's License PDF417 Barcode in Python: Decrypt, Parse & Extract Data

 If you are looking for the specification of South African driving license, you may be disappointed.
 There is no official reference except for the Stack Overflow Q&A, an incomplete document - ZA Drivers License format and a C# open source project.
 The Stack Overflow Q&A provides the RSA public key for decrypting the data encoded as PDF417, and the incomplete document helps to parse the decrypted data.
 In this article, I will show you how to decode, decrypt and parse South African driving license in Python.

-Quick Start with sadl Python Package
+Quick Start with the sadl Python Package

 The easiest way to decode South African driving license is to use the south-africa-driving-license package: